eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 First check that the server is connected to your wifi network, check that the cables are fully plugged in.
 Then refresh the page.

 If this does not let the server be detected you may need to connect manually.
-- Click the "Having Problems" link at the bottom of the "Lets get started!" section
+- Click the "Having Problems" link at the bottom of the “Lets get started!” section
 - Then click "enter your ip manually".
 - Enter your WAN IP address (if you are unsure what that is you can find yours [here](https://whatismyipaddress.com/)).